justeat/JustTweak/README.md

 ### Usage

-The three main features of JustTweak can be accessed from the `TweaksConfigurationsCoordinator` instance to drive code path decisions.
+The three main features of JustTweak can be accessed from the `JustTweak` instance to drive code path decisions.

 1. Checking if a feature is enabled